elatov/elatov.github.io/_posts/2013-06-15-migrate-from-libvirt-kvm-to-virtualbox.md

     kelatov_win2k8r2.img

-Let&#8217;s create an OVF file, so we can import it into VirtualBox.
+Let's create an OVF file, so we can import it into VirtualBox.
 To do this, first we will need to convert our disk image to VMDK format.
 You can use **qemu-img** to find out the exact format of the disk image file:

     [elatov@klaptop vm1]$ qemu-img info kelatov_win2k8r2.img
     image: kelatov_win2k8r2.img